rwxayheee/rwxayhee.github.io/_posts/2023-11-8-Peptide-Docking-with-ADCP-2.md

 | 2000 | -4896.49 | -4669.85 | -193.37 | -33.27 | -226.64 |
 | 5000 | -4883.27 | -4657.35 | -191.20 | -34.72 | -225.92 |

 You will see that the energies, most importantly `dE_Interaction`, became generally invariant after `-nitr` reached 1000.
 But again we should keep in mind that the required number of minimization steps always depends on how good the initial structure is...

+The above minimization calculation (-nmin 100 -nitr 1000 -env implicit) will take ??? on a 40-core Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GH.

 ## Example 3 Advanced Docking: Docking a Cyclice Peptide Containing a Disulfide Bond and Pose Selection